 The Clinic represents clients in a variety of different legal settings, including:

 - Litigation.
 The Clinic can file cases in state and federal courts, participate in public hearings, and file appeals of decisions to the DE Environmental Appeals Board, the PA Environmental Hearing Board, or the state courts.
 Although permitting and enforcement of state or federal environmental laws is a primary focus, zoning and land use decisions that pose adverse environmental impacts, claims related to environmental damage, and public utility law are also areas the Clinic has handled.
-You can view our Current Public Docket of pending matters that is updated monthly.
+You can view our Current Public Docket of pending matters that is updated quarterly.

 - Public Comment and Participation.
 The Clinic assists clients in preparing written comments on pending permit applications and renewals, as well as presenting comments and testimony at public hearings.

 - Strategy Analysis and Development.
 The Clinic assists clients in analyzing the legal issues that may arise from a particular situation and developing strategies for responding through litigation, negotiation, and/or political persuasion.
-The Widener Environmental Help Line can provide advice and preparation for self-representation for Pennsylvania citizens confronting environmental problems, as well as representation by the Clinic.

 For a sampling of the types of representations handled by the Clinic, see the Clinic News archive on the Clinic Newsletter page.